Armature Group, Inc.

 Judi Schettler, Operations Manager: 484-414-4028, firstname.lastname@example.org

-Armature Group, Inc. has further committed to refer unresolved complaints under the EU-US Privacy Shield Principles to INSIGHTS ASSOCIATION PRIVACY SHIELD PROGAM, a non-profit alternative dispute resolution provider located in the United States and operated by the Insights Association.
-If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit http://www.insightsassociation.org/get-support/privacy-shield-program/privacy-shield-eu-swiss-citizens-file-complaint for more information and to file a complaint.
-These dispute resolution services are provided at no cost to you.
+In compliance with the EU/U.S. DPF and the UK Extension to the EU/U.S. DPF, Armature Group, Inc. commits to refer unresolved complaints concerning our handling of personal data received in reliance on the EU/U.S. DPF and the UK Extension to the EU/U.S. DPF to INSIGHTS ASSOCIATION DATA PRIVACY FRAMEWORK SERVICES PROGAM, an alternative dispute resolution provider based in the United States.
+If you do not receive timely acknowledgment of your DPF Principles-related complaint from us, or if we have not addressed your DPF Principles-related complaint to your satisfaction, please visit https://www.insightsassociation.org/Resources/Data-Privacy-Framework/Information-for-EU-Swiss-Citizens-to-file-a-complaint for more information or to file a complaint.
+The services of Insights Association Data Privacy Framework Services Program are provided at no cost to you.

 On its Web site, Armature Group will publish the procedures for verifying compliance and responding to complaints regarding potential deviations from its established procedures for protecting Personal Information.